 Metro's joint development program has been governed by policies and procedures approved by its Board of Directors in 2002.
 Part of that policy document is a provision that allows developers to submit unsolicited proposals.
 A strong real estate market has generated significant interest in Metro-owned parcels, resulting in the increase of unsolicited proposals to develop various parcels.
 Per its April 2005 action, the Board indicated that it wanted to rely more on a competitive process rather than continue to accept these unsolicited proposals.
 The proposed revisions direct Metro to solicit proposals through Request for Proposals or other forms of competitive solicitation and allow unsolicited proposals only in very limited and exceptional cases, such as when the site is small or has access problems.
-Per this policy in the next 12 to 24 months staff will use an RFP process at a minimum for the following sites listed below.
-Staff will use the RFP process as well for other joint development sites that arise in the future unless they meet the very limited and exceptional criteria.
+Per this policy staff will use an RFP process at a minimum for the following sites: